How to promote your business before launching it

 If this is right for the nature of your business, you could leave leaflets and business cards in your local cafe or pub or advertise your business in your local newspaper – if budget allows, you can consider running a series of different ads as you near the launch of your business.

-LinkedIn is one of the most effective platforms th ...
+LinkedIn is one of the most effective platforms that can help you to target and reach a specific aud ...